rubenarakelyan/wackomenace.co.uk/src/content/info/about.md

 In November 2022, along with a lot of others, I was made redundant from Hopin, and in December 2022, our daughter Evie was born.
 I took some involuntary time off to look after her for a few weeks.

-In January 2023, after long having wanted to do so, I made the move to contract work, and worked for the [Office for Product Safety and Standards](https://www.gov.uk/government/organisations/office-for-product-safety-and-standards) until April 2024.
-I currently work for [Indeed Flex](https://indeedflex.co.uk) and spend my time helping look after my daughter and dog, as well as dabbling in various technical side-activities such as smart home automation.
+In January 2023, after long having wanted to do so, I made the move to contract work, and worked for the [Office for Product Safety and Standards](https://www.gov.uk/government/organisations/office-for-product-safety-and-standards) (OPSS) until April 2024.
+I then worked for [Indeed Flex](https://indeedflex.co.uk) for a little while before returning to OPSS in March 2025.
+I spend my non-work time helping look after my daughter and dog, as well as dabbling in various technical side-activities such as smart home automation.